7.6.2 The effect of contact stiffness

 Solving numerically for a wide range of values of $k_p$, using the parameter values given in section 7.6.1, gives the results shown in Fig. 2.
 Notice that this plot covers a wider frequency range than usual, in order to see the behaviour clearly.
 When the contact stiffness is very low, the lowest resonance involves the post bouncing as a rigid body between the two springs.
 But as the stiffness increases, the frequency of this resonance rises across the entire audible frequency range, until with very high stiffness the post is constrained between fixed ends.
 The mode shape then involves a half-wavelength of deformation between nodal points at the ends, with a frequency near 27 kHz.

 Figure 2.
 Frequencies of axial resonance for the soundpost model on the left in Fig. 1, as a function of the stiffness of the two contact springs.
+The black dotted line indicates the chosen datum level of contact stiffness, explained below.

 This is exactly the same resonance frequency as that of the second mode when the stiffness is very low.
 The reason is that as the contact stiffness tends to zero, the post has free ends.
 The next mode then consists of a half-wavelength of deformation, but in the cosine phase rather than the sine phase of the first mode with high stiffness.